vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 ---
 layout: post
-title:  "On variable timestepping in model predictive control"
+title:  "On non-uniform timestepping in model predictive control"
 #subtitle: "or: .."
 date:   2024-08-07 12:00:00 +0200
 permalink: /variable-dt-mpc/